Current Travel Advice for Customers.Click here

 South African food and wine: eclectic, exotic and award-winning

 South African cuisine is one of the most eclectic, exotic and varied cuisines in the world, having been influenced by many different cultures and nations across centuries of time.
-It’s thanks to this rich diversity that the cuisine of South Africa today is interesting to the mind, colorful to the eye and delectable to the taste buds.
+It’s thanks to this rich diversity that the cuisine of South Africa today is interesting to the mind, colourful to the eye and delectable to the taste buds.

 History and influences